Direct sampling of projected entangled-pair states: Results

 \subsection{Effect of the marginal environment}

 As explained in Sec.~\ref{sec:ds}, the distribution $p_c$ approaches the distribution $p_{\Psi}$ systematically when increasing the cut-off $\chi_m$ of the environments of the marginal probability distributions.
 In Fig.~\ref{fig:marginal_environment}, we show histograms of the ratio of the probabilities $p_c$ and $p_{\Psi}$ for different cut-offs $\chi_m$.
-We draw $1000$ samples using our direct sampling approach from a $10\times10$ PEPS with $D=4$, optimized on the ground state of the Antiferromagnetic Heisenberg Model (AFH).
+We draw $1000$ samples using our direct sampling approach from a $10\times10$ PEPS with $D=4$, optimized on the ground state of the Antiferromagnetic Heisenberg Model (AFH) with Hamiltonian

+where $\hat{S}_i^{x,y,z}$ is the spin-$1/2$ operator on spin $i$ in the $x,y,z$-direction.
 We use the notation $\chi_m=0$ to indicate that no environment was used, i.e. the unit MPO.
 Direct sampling with $\chi_m=0$ leads to a large mismatch between $p_c$ and $p_{\Psi}$.
 Using $\chi_m=1$, i.e. an environment that is still spatially uncorrelated but allowing non-trivial correlations between the virtual dimensions of the PEPS tensors, already improves the distance between both distributions.
 For $\chi_m=4$, the histograms start to peak sharply around $p_c/p_{\Psi}=1$.
 In the inset, we show the Kullback-Leibler divergence between $p_c$ and $p_{\Psi}$, defined as

 which quantifies the relative entropy between the distributions $p_c$ and $p_{\Psi}$.
 In Fig.~\ref{fig:DKL_Dscaling}~(a), we show $D_{\mathrm{KL}}(p_c || p_{\Psi})$ as a function of $\chi_m$ for PEPS wavefunctions with different bond dimensions $D$.
 For values lower than $\chi_m \approx D$, the Kullback-Leibler divergence drops sharply, dropping up to three orders of magnitude compared to $\chi_m=0$.
 In this region, the distribution $p_c/p_{\Psi}$ goes from a broad distribution to a narrow distribution centered around $p_c/p_{\Psi}=1$, as can be seen in Fig.~\ref{fig:marginal_environment}.
 In Fig.~\ref{fig:DKL_Dscaling}~(b), we show the effective sample set size $N_{\textrm{eff,DS}}$ as a function of $\chi_m$.
 When $\chi_m \approx D$, $N_{\textrm{eff,DS}}$ lies close to the number of samples drawn, indicating that variances obtained by sampling directly from $p_c$ are equally low as variances obtained by sampling from $p_{\Psi}$.
 Note that, although a double layer contraction, the environments of the marginals can be calculated in advance and constitute a negligible cost compared to the cost of sampling for all shown $\chi_m$.
 More generally, for the values of $\chi_m \approx D$ used here, the calculation of the marginals is $\mathcal{O}(D^2)$ more expensive than drawing a single sample.
 For bond dimensions $D=1-10$ used in this work, this cost is lower than constructing all samples in the sample set, which is typically of size $N=1000-10000$.